MSME Vendor Onboarding in India

 Voluntary Striking Off:

-Here, the company decides to shut down its operations and liquidate the company.
-However, the company shall file an application with the ROC for dissolution and consequent striking off the name of the company.
+To clarify, in this case, the company decides to shut down its operations and liquidate the company.
+Additionally, the company shall file an application with the ROC for dissolution and the consequent striking off of the name of the company.

 Compulsory Striking Off:

-If the company fails to comply with the requirements of the law or any rules or regulations made henceforth, the ROC may strike off the name of the company from the register considering the intensity of the contravention.
+For instance, if the company fails to comply with the requirements of the law or any rules or regulations made henceforth, the ROC may strike off the name of the company from the register considering the intensity of the contravention.
+In such cases, the company has no option but to comply with legal formalities to restore its name.

 Disclosure Requirements for Struck-Off Companies

-While we understood the struck-off meaning, however, it is important to understand the associated disclosure requirements.
-As per the requirements of the Ministry of Corporate Affairs (MCA) then companies need to disclose their transactions with struck-off companies.
-This disclosure requirement is effective beginning from FY 2021-22 Further, they shall disclose their relationships with the company as part of additional regulatory information.
+While we understood the struck-off meaning, it is equally important to understand the associated disclosure requirements.
+Furthermore, as per the requirements of the Ministry of Corporate Affairs (MCA), companies need to disclose their transactions with struck-off companies.
+This disclosure requirement is effective beginning from FY 2021-22.
+In detail, they shall disclose their relationships with the company as part of additional regulatory information.

 The following are the disclosures required: